 - If it sounds too good to be true, it probably is

-Making money online is real and incredible, but earning $10,000 a month for 5 hours of work in the first month guaranteed?
-That’s too good to be true, my teacher friend.
+Making money online is real, but earning $10,000 from 5 hours of work in your first month is too good to be true, my teacher friend.
+Like anything, it requires time and effort.

 More Seasonal Summer Jobs for Teachers to Consider